IsraelHikingMap/Site/README.md

 # Architecture and folder stucture of UI
 The architecture is based heavily on Angular:
-* application - where all the is, topmost folder.
+* application - where all the application code is, topmost folder.
   * components - this layer handles the UI calls and bindings along with the relevant css and html files.
   * directives - folder for all the directives.
   * models - used to store data types that are common to the entire app.
   * reducers - used for redux reducers, actions and payloads.
-  * services - this layer hold the lower level data handling.
+  * services - this layer holds the lower level data handling.
     * layers - where the layers logic is - POI, route, wiki, nakeb, relevant services, etc...
 * content - used for images and static content.
 * environments - used for angular-cli to define production and dev variables.
 * fonts - [icomoon](https://icomoon.io/app/) generated font for icons instead of images.
 * scss - used for global style files
-* translations - all relevant data related to i18n
+* translations - all relevant data related to i18n.

 # Architecture of Server
-The architecture is based on layers
+The architecture is based on layers:
 * Contollers - the topmost layer to catch all the requests
-* Services - responsible for orchastrating executors
+* Services - responsible for orchestrating executors
 * Converters - converters logic between types of geo structures
 * Executers - basic logical building blocks
 * DataAccessInterfaces - a slim layer to decouple business logic from data access